-Before we left for Los Angeles, Dane told me that the only concrete thing he wanted to do was go to In-N-Out Burger.
+Before we left for Los Angeles, Dane told me that the only concrete thing he wanted to do was go to In-N-Out Burger (Funny side note – I thought it was In and Out Burger — I’m clearly from the East coast!)
+LOL!
 I didn’t object one bit — it’s one of those “When in Rome” type of scenarios and since neither of us had ever been, we wanted to make the most of it!
 It turns out, we didn’t get a chance to go until right before our flight, which meant 4 full days of dreaming up our order.
 It turns out, the delayed indulgence bought us a little bit of insight in the form of the In-N-Out Secret Menu.
 We were sitting at brunch in DTLA discussing our plans when our waitress said “YOU HAVE TO KNOW ABOUT THE SECRET IN-N-OUT BURGER MENU!”

 |Full disclosure: It was my first time eating meat in two months!
 I couldn’t believe it had been that long and I definitely felt the body shock afterward.
 But!
 It was quite good.|

 We were both kind of like…In-N-Out Burger Secret Menu?
 What are you talking about?
 Does In-N-Out not post their menu like a normal burger joint?
 I had all sorts of questions…clearly!

 She proceeded to tell us all about the different types of combinations we could order.
 I was most intrigued about the multiple different fry options, because I’m a sucker for a solid french fry-based meal and Dane was AMPED to find out he could stack his beef patties 3x if he wanted.